Skip to the main content.

 3) Take a gap year (or several).

 More and more, students are taking one or more gap years before matriculating.
-During your time off, you can gain clinical or research experience, take courses to boost your GPA, participate in a gap year program, gain work experience, and more.
+During your time off, you can gain clinical or research experience, engage in meaningful service or advocacy work, take courses to boost your GPA, participate in a gap year program, gain work experience, and more.

 If you’re worried medical schools will look unfavorably at older candidates, don’t be — they actually appreciate candidates who are more “worldly” and can lend a different perspective to their class.